 Extended Hata (SRD)

 This model is a modified version of the Extended Hata model which was developed in CEPT for studies of Short Range Devices (SRD).
-The basis for modification was an assumption, that although SRD devices are usually operated at low antenna heights (typically person-carried devices, i.e. with antenna height of about 1.5 m), but the interference would usually occur at relatively short distances (up to 100 m or so) when direct- or near- LOS might be assumed.
+The basis for modification was an assumption, that although SRD devices are usually operated at low antenna heights (typically person-carried devices, i.e. with antenna height of about 1.5 m), but the interference would usually occur at relatively short distances (up to 100 m or so) when direct- or near- LoS might be assumed.

-The expression of b(Hb) parameter in the standard Hata model, giving large extra losses for transmitter antenna heights below 30 m, was considered to be unnecessarily severe.
-Therefore the only difference between Hata-SRD and Hata model lies in the new expression for the antenna gain factor b(Hb), which for Hata model is expressed as
+The expression of b(Hb) parameter in the Extended Hata model, giving large extra losses for transmitter antenna heights below 30 m, was considered to be unnecessarily severe.
+Therefore, the only difference between Extended Hata-SRD and Extended Hata model lies in the new expression for the antenna gain factor b(Hb), which for Extended Hata model is expressed as

-b = min(0, 20 log(Hb/30)); (Eq.
+b = min(0, 20log(Hb/30)) (Eq.
 214)

 to be replaced in Hata-SRD model by :